How will IEP benefit me?

 How long will I be in IEP?

 This can depend on your previous English experience, TOEFL scores, and also how long you feel you can benefit from IEP courses.
 International students (with a PBT TOEFL score less than 500/ IBT less than 61 or those without a TOEFL score) admitted into the university take a placement exam that determines what IEP level they will start in.
 IEP has 5 levels, and every level is 8 weeks long.
-Students must pass each class with an A or B to move on to the next level.
 A TOEFL score over 500 will qualify a student to take regular university classes.
+Students who attend and successfully complete all 5 terms offered (including summer), may complete the program in one calendar year (12 months).

 If I’m going to graduate school, do I still need to take IEP classes?